 Hydraulic fracturing or fracking, the process by which millions of gallons of chemically laden water are blasted underground to unlock the rich natural gas reserves buried in shale fields, sounds perfectly safe, right?
 None of the chemicals would ever leach out into the water table, would they?
-Why should we be concerned with dumping post fraking water into antiquated municipal water treatment systems that have neither a mandate to test for, nor the capability of treating, fracking related chemical contamination?
+Why should we be concerned with dumping post-fracking water into antiquated municipal water treatment systems that have neither a mandate to test for, nor the capability of treating, fracking-related chemical contamination?
 And what could possibly go wrong with post-fracking water stored in open-air pits to evaporate for eternity?

 Lucky for us there remain a few independent scientists and reporters who don’t buy industry assertions.
 Unfortunately for us, the voices of those scientists and reporters have very little sway against the billions of dollars in corporate profits and the promise of economic gains that struggling municipalities and their politicians live on.